stwalsh4118/hermes/docs/api-specs/streaming/streaming-api.md

 **Process:**
 1. Signals cleanup goroutine to stop
-2. Waits for cleanup goroutine to finish
+2. Waits for cleanup goroutine to finish (only if started)
-3. Stops cleanup ticker
+3. Stops cleanup ticker (only if created)
+4. Waits for batch coordinator goroutine to finish (only if started)
+5. Stops batch coordinator ticker (only if created)
-4. Stops all active streams
+6. Stops all active streams
-5. Logs shutdown with count of stopped streams
+7. Logs shutdown with count of stopped streams

 **Thread Safety:**
 - Safe to call multiple times
 - Idempotent (subsequent calls are no-ops)
+- Safe to call even if Start() was never called (no deadlock)

 **Usage:**
 ```go